Bleeding Gums Treatment Philadelphia, PA

 Periodontal (Gum) Disease Treatment

-If you have the advanced form of gum disease, our team may need to perform more intensive treatments.
+If you have an advanced form of gum disease, our team may need to perform more intensive treatments.
 These include root planing and scaling to remove bacteria from deep pockets of the gums.
 In extreme cases, surgery may be necessary.

 In some cases, crook or misaligned teeth, ill-fitting crowns or bridges, or other dental restorations can make it difficult to reach built-up plaque or tartar and irritate the gums.
-If any of these are contributing to your gingivitis or bleeding gums, we will recommend correcting these issues with the appropriate restorative dentistry treatment.
+If any of these are contributing to your gingivitis or bleeding gums, we recommend correcting these issues with the appropriate restorative dentistry treatment.

 Bleeding Gums FAQs